holds the salty coastal dune soil tight

 - Not Threatened

-A creeping, succulent ground cover that grows on salt marshes and sand dunes.
+Native shoreweed is a creeping, succulent ground cover.
+It grows on salt marshes and sand dunes.
 The leaves are fleshy and have a salty, slightly bitter flavour.
 They can be eaten raw in salads or cooked as a green vegetable.
 The plant forms dense mats that help stabilise sand dunes.
 The small, white, star-shaped flowers appear in summer.